Skip to Content

 Introduction

-A Local Storage connection is configured using the Local Storage connector, establishing access to storage on the private agent machine.
-Once a connection is established, you can configure one or more Local Storage activities associated with that connection to be used either as a source to provide data to an operation or script, or as a target to consume data in an operation or script.
+A Local Storage connection, created using the Local Storage connector, establishes access to storage in a private agent machine.
+Once a connection is configured, you can create instances of Local Storage activities associated with that connection to be used either as sources (to provide data in an operation) or as targets (to consume data in an operation).

 Prerequisites